Crowdsourced Testing Guide with Best Crowd Testing Companies

 image source

 “More heads are better than one”.
-Task results turn into superior quality when there are combined ideas, skills and participation of people from varied background.
+Task results turn into superior quality when there are combined ideas, skills and participation of people from varied backgrounds.
 This defines the term ‘Crowdsourcing’.

-Crowd Sourcing is the collective effort from a crowd of people working at different workplaces; basically, the process is online, leading to significant results.
+Crowd Sourcing is a collective effort from a group of people working at different workplaces; basically, the process is online, leading to significant results.
 Testers involved in Crowd Sourcing are paid only when their work is done or say when the bug found is validated.

 The most famous example of Crowd Sourcing is “Wikipedia”.
-Wikipedia, the most comprehensive encyclopedia is the result of the information created by writers and editors from the crowd.
+Wikipedia, the most comprehensive encyclopaedia is the result of the information created by writers and editors from the crowd.

-On the other hand, QA Outsourcing is the collective effort of the testers working in the same workplace under same conditions.
-In these cases, unlike Crowd Software Testing scenario, testers always get paid irrespective of their output i.e. a number of bugs found or validated.
+On the other hand, QA Outsourcing is the collective effort of the testers working in the same workplace under the same conditions.
+In these cases, unlike the Crowd Software Testing scenario, testers always get paid irrespective of their output i.e. number of bugs found or validated.

 Difference Crowd Sourcing and Outsourcing

-Crowdsourcing Testing is a means of software testing where ‘Talent’ is recognized as ‘Service’.
-In any Crowd Software Testing company, the whole testing process is managed by a qualified project manager.
+Crowdsourcing Testing is a means of software testing where ‘Talent’ is recognized as a ‘Service’.
+For any Crowd Software Testing company, the whole testing process is managed by a qualified project manager.

-After assigning a project to the testers who are suitable for that particular project, they are provided with instructions, detailed test plans, scripts etc. Testers record their observation while execution or say, performing given task, finding defects, etc and in turn, they are rewarded with incentives on the basis of the quality of the output delivered.
-Some Crowdsource companies have also rating systems which determine the quality of job delivered.
+After assigning a project to the testers who are suitable for that particular project, they are provided with instructions, detailed test plans, scripts etc. Testers record their observations during execution or, say, performing a given task, finding defects, etc and in turn, they are rewarded with incentives on the basis of the quality of the output delivered.
+Some Crowdsource companies also have rating systems which determine the quality of job delivered.
 Discussion of relevant issues and concerns is also done through forums.

 So, to summarize, Crowd Sourcing is a 5 phase process.
-This is explained in below figure:
+This is explained in the figure below:

 5 Phases Process in Crowdsourced Testing